workspacebychristian/compass-mining-code-screen/README.md

 ## Here is my code-screen (bashscript supporting PostgreSQL)

 ## Overview
-* This project creates a PostgreSQL database (books_db) with tables for storing book information (title, subtitle, author, and publisher).
+* This project automates the creation and secure configuration of a PostgreSQL database (books_db) hosted on an Amazon EC2 instance.
+It creates tables for storing book information (title, subtitle, author, and publisher).
 It demonstrates how to securely handle sensitive information such as database credentials using AWS KMS to encrypt and decrypt the password securely at runtime.

 ## Justification of approach
+* I chose to host PostgreSQL on an EC2 instance to demonstrate how to manually configure and manage a database environment from the ground up.

-* I chose AWS KMS over Secrets Manager to take a more manual and practical approach to securing sensitive data such as database credentials.
+* I used AWS KMS over Secrets Manager to take a more manual and practical approach to securing sensitive data such as database credentials.
 This allowed me to demonstrate how encryption can be handled directly, offering greater control over access and key policies.
-In a production environment i will typically use Secrets Manager due to its convenience and built-in rotation features, using KMS in this case provided an opportunity to explore and showcase a more hands-on, secure alternative.
+In a production environment i would typically use Secrets Manager due to its convenience and built-in rotation features, using KMS in this case provided an opportunity to explore and showcase a more hands-on, secure alternative.

 ## Key Features
 * Automated PostgreSQL database creation and configuration

 * Password encryption/decryption with AWS KMS

+* Hosted on EC2, simulating real-world database deployment.

 * Role-based access control with admin and view users

-* Creates a view and defines functions
+* View & Function creation to expose data securely and flexibly.

 ## Environment Setup
+* PostgreSQL installed and running on an Amazon EC2 instance (Ubuntu).

 * PostgreSQL installed and running

 * AWS CLI installed and configured with appropriate IAM permissions